NM-TAFE/dip-por-player-hashmap/README.md

 def __setitem__(self, key: str, name: str) -> none:
     """ Psuedo code:
-    1. Use the key to calculate an index into the hash map (TODO: Implement a hash function in Player class that returns a player hash and then modulate it by the size of the hashmap)
+    1. Use the key to calculate an index into the hash map (TODO: Implement a hash function in the Player class that returns a player hash and then modulate it by the size of the hashmap)
     2. Get the PlayerList at that index
-    3. Check if the player is already in that player list.
+    3. Check if the player is already on that player list.
          If it is, update the player's name.
          If it isn't, create a player and add the player to the player list.

      """
-     # get player's appropriate PlayerList:
+     # get the player's appropriate PlayerList:
      player_list = self.hashmap[self.get_index(key)]
-     # check if player is in the list
+     # check if the player is in the list
-     # if it is, update the player's name
+     # If it is, update the player's name
-     # if it isn't, create a player and add the player to the player list
+     # If it isn't, create a player and add the player to the player list

 ```